D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Generalist Inverse Dynamics Model

 \subsection{Pseudo-Labeling with YouTube Gameplay Videos}

 We focus on pseudo-labeling gameplay videos because they are abundant, actively shared, and largely free of personally identifiable content, sidestepping the privacy concerns.
 YouTube gameplay footage also exhibits consistent HUD layouts and frame rates, which align well with the OWA Toolkit's event schema.
 Our pipeline first curates long-form gameplay uploads with permissive licenses, retrieves them at 20~Hz, and converts the frames into \emph{Screen} events so they can be fed through the same tokenizer used for human demonstrations.
 Building on this, we train the \generalistidm using the InternVL3-1B~\citep{zhu2025internvl3} architecture with the \(\mathrm{NEP\text{-}\tau}\) objective.
-The \generalistidm then produces the corresponding \emph{Keyboard} and \emph{Mouse} events via the \(\mathrm{NEP\text{-}\tau}\) objective, after which we apply consistency checks—including removing extended inactive spans as described in Appendix~\ref{app:dataset_details}—before materializing the pseudo-labels.
+The \generalistidm then autoregressively produces \emph{Keyboard} and \emph{Mouse} events via the \(\mathrm{NEP\text{-}\tau}\) objective between consecutive screen frames, using a temporal stopping criterion and sliding context window (Algorithm~\ref{alg:inference}), after which we apply consistency checks before materializing the pseudo-labels (Appendix~\ref{app:dataset_details}).

 Applying this procedure contributes 1055 hours of additional trajectories across twenty publicly shared titles, as summarized in Table~\ref{tab:pseudo_duration}, complementing the curated corpus described in Table~\ref{tab:corpus_stats} and Section~\ref{sec:owa_toolkit}.
 Importantly, because our model is designed to be \emph{generalist}, we do not require any filtering of domain-specific interfaces such as inventory menus or map screens.
 Instead, these heterogeneous visual contexts are naturally included as part of the pseudo-labeled demonstrations, broadening the scope of training data without additional heuristics.
 These pseudo-labeled trajectories form the seed for scaling desktop vision-action pretraining to internet-scale data sources.